Kimserey/BlogArchive/20170510_routes_mvc.md

 Will match `[GET] /values/list`.

-Attribute route can also be used with Http verb attributes.
+Attribute route can also be used with http verb attributes:
 ```
 [HttpGet("list")]
 [HttpPost("list")]